nguyengiabach1201/fortran-tutorial/tutorial/data.md

 <div align="center">

-Here are some basic types of data in Fortran
+Here are some basic types of data in Fortran compare to C
 <br/>

 | Fortran 2008 Data Type | C Data Type | Size (bytes) |